diskui/notes/config.md

-softwares that I will install just after the installation:
+softwares that I will install just after the installation of the system:

 to enable `neovim`  to copy to system clipboard, install `wl-clipboard`